-Lapse risk is the risk of loss resulting from adverse changes in the level or volatility of the rates of policy lapses (to the extent that higher costs are incurred in early contract years), terminations, renewals and/or surrenders.
-Many products are priced and valued to reflect the expected duration of contracts.
-There is a risk that the contract may be terminated before expenses can be fully recovered.
-Risk also exists where the contract is terminated later than assumed, on certain long-term level premium products where costs increase by age.
+Policyholder behaviour risk is the risk of loss resulting from adverse changes in the level or volatility of the rates of policy lapses (to the extent that higher costs are incurred in early contract years), terminations, renewals, surrenders, or exercise of embedded policy options.
+Many products are priced and valued to reflect the expected duration of contracts and the exercising of options embedded in those contracts.
+There is a risk that contracts may be terminated earlier or later than assumed in pricing and plan design.
+To the extent that higher costs are incurred in early contract years, there is a risk that contracts are terminated before higher early expenses can be recovered.
+Conversely, on certain long-term level premium products where costs increase by age, there is a risk that contracts are terminated later than assumed.